HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 ## Introduction

 Despite being hyper*text*, the web is extremely visual.
 In fact, images and videos are an essential part of the web user experience.
-They're also undergoing tremendous innovation, and the Almanac gives us a unique opportunity to survey both how far the visual web has come (as authors adopt new technologies like as AVIF, wide color, and lazy loading) and how far it still has to go (I'm looking at you, animated GIF).
+They're also undergoing tremendous innovation, and the Almanac gives us a unique opportunity to survey both how far the visual web has come (as authors adopt new technologies such as AVIF, wide color, adaptive bitrate streaming, and lazy loading) and how far it still has to go (I'm looking at you, animated GIF).

 Let's dive right in.

 ## Images

-Images account for a huge portion of a website's bandwidth.
+Images account for a huge portion of the typical website's page weight.
 For instance, the median website's total weight in June of 2021 was 2,019 kilobytes (on mobile), and 881 of those kilobytes were images.

 {{ figure_markup(
   content="44%",